Ray Sutton: Career

-Sutton served in parish ministry from 1976 until 1991.
+Sutton was in parish ministry from 1976 to 1991.
 He was a co-pastor with James B. Jordan of Westminster Presbyterian Church in Tyler, Texas, which was a prominent church in the Christian Reconstructionist movement.
 Other members included Gary North and David Chilton.
 The church belonged to the Westminster Presbyterian Church of the Association of Reformation Churches in America.
 North praised Sutton for uncovering that Meredith G. Kline's five-point covenant model applied to the whole Bible, and that it applies to three covenant institutions of family, state and church.

-Sutton served as Dean and Associate Professor of New Testament at the Reformed Episcopal Seminary in Philadelphia from 1991 until 1995; and Dean and Professor of Theology at Cranmer Theological House in Shreveport, Louisiana from 1995 until 2001.
-Since the Synod of the Reformed Episcopal Diocese of Mid America in February 2013, he is once again the president of Cranmer Theological House based in the Houston area.
-Cranmer House also supports a satellite campus in Dallas at Sutton's parish, The Church of the Holy Communion (The DMA Pro Cathedral).
+Sutton was the dean and the Associate Professor of New Testament at the Reformed Episcopal Seminary in Philadelphia from 1991 to 1995; and the dean and Professor of Theology at Cranmer Theological House in Shreveport, Louisiana, from 1995 to 2001.
+Since the synod of the Reformed Episcopal Diocese of Mid America in February 2013, he is again the president of Cranmer Theological House based in the Houston area.
+Cranmer House also supports a satellite campus in Dallas at Sutton's parish, the Church of the Holy Communion (the diocese's pro-cathedral).

 Sutton was ordained a bishop coadjutor of the Reformed Episcopal Church in 1999 and arrived at the Church of the Holy Communion in 2001.